Waqar-107/CSE-314-Operating-System/README.md

 *** adding a user program in xv6:

-the 'Makefile' needs to be edited, there is a 'OBJS=' with all the .o extension files, just add your program there
+the 'Makefile' needs to be edited, there is a 'UPROGS=' with all the files starting with '_', just add your program name there without any extension. e.g- _progname\ here the '\' indicates that it is a multiline code(multiline string or single line comments are written in multiline like this)

+then there is a paragraph named 'EXTRA=' here put your program name with extension e.g- progname.c
+note: there is a '\' after the last name here, write the name before the '\'

 then compile with-> 'make clean' -> 'make' then use 'make qemu'